Help and advice

-The easiest way to price your consignment is to use our Price Finder.
+The easiest way to price your consignment is to use our Quick Quote tool.
 You’ll need to know the package’s weight, destination country and the dimensions in centimetres.

 Enter the details at the appropriate points and we’ll tell you what the volumetric weight is.
 You will be charged the higher of the actual and volumetric weight.
 If you are sending a multiple consignment, calculate each price separately (as below) then enter the result into the ‘total chargeable consignment weight’ box.

 Calculate volumetric weight manually